Civil Engineering

 What is civil engineering?

-Civil engineering is the discipline that designs, builds, and maintains infrastructure such as roads, bridges, structures, water systems, and foundations.
+Civil engineering is the engineering discipline that designs, builds, inspects, and maintains infrastructure such as roads, bridges, structures, water systems, drainage systems, foundations, and public works.

 What are the main branches of civil engineering?

-The main branches highlighted here are structural, transportation, water resources, and geotechnical engineering.
+The main branches highlighted here are structural engineering, transportation engineering, water resources engineering, and geotechnical engineering.

 Do civil engineers need a PE license?

-Many civil engineers pursue PE licensure, especially when they plan to seal plans or take responsible charge of public-facing engineering work.
+Many civil engineers pursue PE licensure, especially when they plan to seal engineering drawings, take responsible charge of design work, or work on public-facing infrastructure projects.

 What should beginners study first?